-- If you are regularly taking some medicines, you should get the full stock of medicines, enough for the entire duration of your stay in the U.S. You can get common basic medicines without a prescription and over the counter in pharmacies for common problems such as cough, cold, headache, mild fever etc. But if you require a prescription for the medicine, the pharmacy will not give it to you unless you have a prescription from a U.S. doctor.
+- If you are regularly taking medicines, you should get the full stock of medicines, enough for the entire duration of your stay in the U.S. You can get basic medicines without a prescription (over the counter in pharmacies) for common problems such as a cough, cold, headache, mild fever etc. If you require a prescription for the medicine, the pharmacy will not give it to you unless you have a prescription from a U.S. doctor.
 A prescription from a foreign doctor is not acceptable at the pharmacy.
-Also please note that if you are carrying any medicines that contain narcotic drugs or are addictive, you should get a doctor’s certificate saying that it is medically necessary or else you may run into serious problems at customs.
+Please note that if you are carrying any medicines that contain narcotic drugs or are addictive, you should get a doctor’s certificate saying that it is medically necessary or else you may run into serious problems at customs.

 - It is best to get a thorough check-up of your body before traveling to the U.S., to avoid any surprise while on your visit.
-You can also ask the doctor about traveling precautions and make the list of all medicines and their compositions as you will not find the same brand of medicines in the USA.
+You can also ask the doctor about traveling precautions and make a list of all the medicines and their compositions, as you will not find the same brand of medicines in the USA.

 Visitors InsuranceGet Quotes